ava11235/ava11235.github.io/_posts/2025-05-29-host-static-website-s3-cloudfront.md

 Static websites are perfect for portfolios, landing pages, documentation sites, and blogs because they are:
 - Lightning-fast (no processing time)
-- Highly secure, since you don't need to make your S3 bucket public
 - Easy to deploy and maintain
 - Highly reliable

 📋 Why I Chose This Setup:
 - Reliable hosting with 99.99% uptime
 - Global content delivery through CloudFront's edge locations
-- Built-in HTTPS security
+- Highly secure, since you don't need to make your S3 bucket public

 🔍 Here's How I Set Everything Up: